 Even when the Wi-fi is down during a power cut, mobile networks typically stay running for a day or two, so your phone will still work if it has power.
 Make sure you’ve got a good portable battery as well, for extra-long blackouts.
 Again, make sure it’s charged!

-It’s also worth packing a portable surge protector, or at least make sure your plug adaptor has some kind of surge protection.
+It’s also worth packing , or at least make sure your plug adaptor has some kind of surge protection.
 A little extra caution goes a long way when it comes to power in the tropics.

 Turn Off Battery-Intensive Apps